-- The Diagnostic Tool is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing. - 8.
+- The CanOBD2&1 Scan Tool is capable of retrieving and storing up to 32 codes in memory, for immediate or later viewing. - 8.
 To read the display:

-Refer to DISPLAY FUNCTIONS on page 8 for a description of display elements.
+Refer to DISPLAY FUNCTIONS on page 12 for a description of display elements.

-- A visible icon indicates that the Diagnostic Tool is being powered through the vehicle's DLC connector. - A visible icon indicates that the Diagnostic Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provides indications of the current status of the vehicle's Monitors.
+- A visible icon indicates that the CanOBD2&1 Scan Tool is being powered through the vehicle's DLC connector. - A visible icon indicates that the CanOBD2&1 Scan Tool is linked to (communicating with) the vehicle's computer. - The I/M Monitor Status icons indicate the type and number of Monitors the vehicle supports, and provide indications of the current status of the vehicle's Monitors.
 A solid Monitor icon indicates the associated Monitor has run and completed its testing.
-A blinking Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved, and whether or not the displayed code commanded the MIL on.
+A blinking Monitor icon indicates the associated Monitor has not run and completed its testing. - The upper right hand corner of the display shows the number of the code currently being displayed, the total number of codes retrieved, the type of code (G = Generic; M = Enhanced or Manufacturer specific), and whether or not the displayed code commanded the MIL on.
 If the code being displayed is a PENDING code, the PENDING icon is shown.
-If the code being displayed is a